-2.1 Means of Financial Assistance.
+- 2.1 Means of Financial Assistance.
 Unless entering with a fellowship, most graduate students are granted some form of financial support that is outlined in their admissions offer.
 Financial assistance will generally be in one of the following three forms: (a) Associate Instructorship, (b) Research Assistantship, and (c) Fellowship or Traineeship.
-Funding is typically guaranteed for ten semesters (excluding summers) for PhD students in good academic standing who are making satisfactory progress toward their degree.
+Funding is typically guaranteed for 5 years for PhD students in good academic standing who are making satisfactory progress toward their degree (see your offer letter for details).
+If you need longer than 5 years, your advisor may cover you as a Research Assistant or you can work as an Associate Instructor if there are available positions.
 It is important to realize that the department has a limited number of research assistantships per year, and faculty appointing students on research assistantships must report to sources of funding on progress toward reaching research milestones.
-Thus, students must be making adequate research progress to be supported by these mechanisms and pursuit of external fellowships is strongly encouraged.

-2.2 Associate Instructorships (AI).
+Thus, students must be making adequate research progress to be supported by these mechanisms and pursuit of external fellowships is strongly encouraged. - 2.2 Associate Instructorships (AI).
 An Associate Instructorship (AI) not only pays the major initial cost of an education but also gives the student experience in leadership, scientific communication, and training in the fundamentals of chemistry.
 All PhD candidates are expected to teach, at least part-time, for two-semesters unless supported through external fellowships.
 Most AIs are half-time appointments (no more than 20 hours/week).
 Most students serve as AIs during their first 2-6 semesters as graduate students before being transferred to Research Assistantships.
-To be eligible for continued support by AI appointment, students must satisfactorily fulfill all the responsibilities of the appointment.

-2.3 Research Assistantships (RA).
+To be eligible for continued support by AI appointment, students must satisfactorily fulfill all the responsibilities of the appointment. - 2.3 Research Assistantships (RA).
 Research Assistantships (RAs) are awarded on the basis of good academic standing, research experience, and the involvement of recipients in research problems for which assistantship funds are available.
 Stipends are generally comparable to those of Als and a 0.5 appointment corresponds to 20 hours/week for the source of funding.
-In all cases, the specific terms of the RA are decided upon by the faculty member responsible for the funds involved.

-2.4 Understanding Your Appointment.
-Most Student Academic Appointments (SAAs - Als and RAs) are capped at half-time (20 hours/week) unless approved by a student's advisor, the DGS, and the College.
+In all cases, the specific terms of the RA are decided upon by the faculty member responsible for the funds involved. - 2.4 Understanding Your Appointment.
+Most Student Academic Appointments (SAAs Als and RAs) are capped at half-time (20 hours/week) unless approved by a student's advisor, the DGS, and the College.
 The reason why the appointment is capped at 0.5 time is because graduate students are also enrolled in classes and this arrangement provides the necessary time for their completion.
 Classes include research credit that a student may be registered for, where 1 credit requires 2-3 hours of study, research, etc. for the typical student.